Skip to content

 Here’s what that means.

-What’s a government shutdown vs. a partial government shutdown?
+What’s a partial government shutdown?

-In this case, it all comes down to who has funding and who doesn’t.
+In this case, it comes down to who has funding and who doesn’t.
 DHS is the only agency without approved funding.
 The agency’s fiscal year ends Sept.
 30, meaning it currently stands without funding for seven months or until Congress reaches an agreement.

-When does government funding expire?
+When did government funding expire?

-What changes if the partial shutdown happens?
+What changes with the partial shutdown?

 Not much in the eyes of the general public, according to CNN.